lsandig/Kirstine.jl/docs/src/tutorial.md

 `Kirstine.jl` then needs a sample from this distribution.

 For this example we use independent normal priors on the elements of ``θ``.
-We first draw a vector of `SigEmaxPar` values which we then wrap into a [`PriorSample`](@ref).
+We first draw a vector of `SigEmaxParameter` values which we then wrap into a [`PriorSample`](@ref).

 ```@example main